banatibalazs/pdf-watermark-remover/README.md

     <img src='gifs/mask.png' width='32%' />
 </p>

-- After finishing the mask, set the color ranges for the watermark removal.
+- After finishing the mask, set the parameters for the watermark removal.
+  - **mode**: It has two values:
+    - **inpainting**: The watermark area is filled in using an inpainting algorithm, which tries to reconstruct the missing parts based on the surrounding pixels.
+    - **most_common_color**: The watermark area is filled with the most common color in the image, which can be effective for simple watermarks on uniform backgrounds.
+  - **w**: sharpening factor
+  - **r_min, r_max, g_min, g_max, b_min, b_max**: These define the color range for the watermark.
+Pixels within this range are considered part of the watermark.
+  - Every page can have its own color range and mode.
+  - When checkbox is checked, the same parameters are used for all pages.
 <p>
     <img src='gifs/range_wide.png' width='32%' />
     <img src='gifs/range_narrow.png' width='32%' />